alareti/lpu/README.md

 A AND (NOT B).
 Combining these two rules, for instance on NANDN, gives A NANDN B == NOT (A AND (NOT B)).

-These two rules, as applied to AND, OR, and partially to XNOR (there is no XNORN because XNORN == XNOR), make up the bulk of the 2-arity functions.
+These two rules, as applied to AND, OR, and partially to NXOR (there is no NXORN because NXORN == NXOR), make up the bulk of the 2-arity functions.
 None of these functions are degenerate in the sense that they can be expressed trivially be a 0 or 1-arity function.